ccg-v/cpp_modules/cpp_07/ex01/README.md

 			(*ptr)++;
 	}
 	```
-	The function receives a pointer to a T, which is an undefined type.
-Thus, the specialization is not full but partial.
+	The function receives a pointer to a T, which is a template parameter; thus, the specialization is partial, not full.

+</details>

 ### Again, difference between iter() receiving function pointer or function template

-</details>
+### Why function templates must be defined in the header file, not in the main file

 [^1]: n C++ terminology, a callable is any object that can be called using the function call operator ().